EdgarLozano185519/100-Days-of-Python/r1-log.md

 Second program I wrote was the Fizz Buzz program to practice order of conditionals.

 Final program I wrote today was a Hangman application!
 That was fun.
 [View readme.](projects-source/day6/hangman/readme.md)
+### R1D7
+Today I wrote a Caesar Cypher program that will encrypt and decrypt a word using any shift value.
+[View readme.](projects-source/day7/caesar-cypher/readme.md)